Introduction to Transformers: an NLP Perspective: Syntax-aware Models

-\end{itemize} In NLP, probing is closely related to pre-training of large language models.
-In general, we can see probing tasks as applications of these pre-trained language models, though probing is ordinarily used to give a quick test of the models.
-Ideally we would like to develop a probe that makes best use of the representations to deal with the problems.
-However, when a probe is complex and sufficiently well-trained, it might be difficult to say if the problem is solved by using the representations or the probe itself.
-A common way to emphasize the contribution of probes in problem-solving is to compare them with reasonable baselines or conduct the comparison on control tasks \citet{hewitt-etal:2019designing,belinkov:2022probing}.
+\end{itemize} In NLP, probing is closely related to the pre-training of large language models.
+In general, we can view probing tasks as downstream applications of these pre-trained models, though probing is ordinarily used as an analytical tool to quickly test the capabilities of the models.
+Ideally, we want to develop a probe that makes the best use of the internal representations to solve a given task.
+However, when a probe is complex and sufficiently well-trained, it becomes difficult to determine whether the problem was solved by the rich information in the representations or by the modeling capacity of the probe itself.
+A common way to isolate the contribution of the representations is to compare the probes against reasonable baselines or to conduct comparisons using control tasks~\citep{hewitt-etal:2019designing,belinkov:2022probing}.